larryhastings/big/README.md

 ```

 The first three delimiters allow multiline, disable
 quoting, and have no escape string.
-The quote mark
+The last two
-delimiters enable quoting, disallow multiline, and
+(the quote mark delimiters) enable quoting, disallow
-specify their escape string as a single backslash.
+multiline, and specify their escape string as a
-(This default value automatically supports both str
+single backslash.
+(This default value automatically
-and bytes.)
+supports both `str` and `bytes`.)

 `state` specifies the initial state of parsing.
 It's an iterable
 of open delimiter strings specifying the initial nested state of